13 Jul Beginners Terrace Gardening FAQs

 Some of the benefits to health, aesthetics and environment include:

-- Reduce indoor temperature by 6- 8 degree and can reduce air conditioning cost
+- Reduce the indoor temperature by 6- 8 degrees and can reduce air conditioning cost

 - Reduce overall heat absorption of buildings and insulate the building against heat and cold